Ryan Davis (defensive end)

-Ryan Davis Sr. (born February 24, 1989) is an American football defensive end who is a free agent.
+Ryan Davis Sr. (born February 24, 1989) is an American former professional football defensive end.
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2012.
 He played college football at Bethune-Cookman.

-Early years
+Early life

 Davis attended Howard W. Blake High School, where he was a two-way player at tight end and defensive end.
 He received All-Conference and Hillsborough County All-Star honors as a senior.

 He also competed in basketball at small forward.
 As a senior, he was named second-team All-County, Western Conference Player of the Year and Hillsborough County Slam Dunk Champion.